ndk/kubernetes-ingress/docs/content/app-protect-dos/dos-protected.md

 toc: true
 ---

-The DosProtectedResource allows you to specify App Protect Dos configuration as a Kubernetes resource that can then be referenced by your [Ingress](/nginx-ingress-controller/configuration/ingress-resources/basic-configuration) and [VirtualServer and VirtualServerRoute](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) resources.

-The resource is implemented as a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 > **Feature Status**: DOS is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
 Additionally, while the feature is in preview status, we might introduce some backward-incompatible changes to the resource specification in the next releases.
 The feature is disabled by default.
 To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

 > Note: This feature is only available in NGINX Plus with AppProtectDos.